stevenfollis/dcus-2018-hol/security/secrets-swarm-ee/README.md

 > **Time**: Approximately 15 minutes

-In this lab you'll learn how to use Docker Universal Control Plane (UCP) to create a *secret* and use it with an application.
+In this lab you'll learn how to use Docker EE and more particularily Universal Control Plane (UCP) to create a *secret* in Docker Swarm and use it with an application.

 You will complete the following steps as part of this lab.